Decade-qiu/Go2NetSpectra/README.md

 ## Getting Started

 This guide covers the basic steps to get the project running.
-For more details, please refer to [`doc/build.md`](doc/build.md).
+For more details on configuration files (`config.yaml` vs `config.docker.yaml`) and different running modes, please refer to [`doc/build.md`](doc/build.md).

 ### 1. Prerequisites